aakash-bathini/SWE-Course-Project-Team8/README.md

 - Best Practices: 96/100
 - SEO: 100/100

 Lighthouse CI ran 3 times for consistency.
-All reports are stored in `.lighthouseci/` directory (3 HTML reports, 3 JSON reports, and assertion results).
 The frontend interface meets all accessibility requirements as verified by Lighthouse's automated accessibility audit.
+(Test artifacts are generated during CI runs and not stored in the repository to avoid stale data.)

 ---